openSUSE/news-o-o/_posts/2014-03-11-sneak-preview-of-osc14-sessions.markdown

 ## Themes

 We shared with you last week that [Michael Meeks](https://news.opensuse.org/2014/03/05/osc14-keynote-confirmed-more-awesome-coming/) would be keynote speaker, today we go into the presentations and workshops.
-The sessions are organized around this year's theme, which is â€œ**The Strength to Change**â€œ.
+The sessions are organized around this year's theme, which is “**The Strength to Change**“.
 With all that's going on in Free Software, change is a constant for us.

 As explained in the [CfP announcement](https://news.opensuse.org/2014/01/29/osc14-cfp-and-registration-open/), we have four main tracks this year: